uppercasserole/stardew_marriage_speedruns/routes/emily/stardew_marriage_emily_beginner.md

 - Collect beach crates for speed food, as time permits
 - Flower dance at 9am
 - Talk to Everyone
+- Dance with Emily
 - Sleep

-### Spring 27
+### Spring 27, Y2
 - Chop trees, Chop Apricot sapling
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Go to Pierre's, sell all winter forage and apricot sapling, buy bouquet
 - Pass out

-### Rain Day
+### Rainy Day, Y2
-- Chop trees until 300 wood
+- Chop trees as necessary (need 300 wood)
-- Gift Emily the bouquet, a loved gift, and an apricot in her bedroom at 9am
+- Gift the bouquet, a loved gift, an apricot and talk to Emily in her bedroom at 9am
 - Buy Mermaids pendant
 - Propose
 - Pass out